ae6rt/decap/aws-resources/README.md

 The create-world.sh script also creates an AWS access key for the user decap.
 The key and secret are written to the file aws.credentials.
-Using this access key and secret, the script also creates a Kubernetes Secret for use in the "Decap Kubernetes Secret for AWS credentials" section below.
+Using this access key and secret, the script also creates a Kubernetes Secret for use in the "Decap Kubernetes Secret for AWS credentials".